embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 + };
 ```

-If a more complex or dynamic glyph mapping is required, a function can be provided instead:
+Custom mappings between characters and glyph positions can be used by using `StrGlyphMapping`, using a function or implementing the `GlyphMapping` trait:

 ```rust
 use embedded_graphics::{